ous-mik/recNrecA-supercompaction-image-analysis/README.md

 _See License Details_

-All scripts and templates for analyzing images with the [Coli-Inspector](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html) and [MicrobeJ](https://www.microbej.com/) plugins in Fiji (ImageJ) are located in the folder `Analysis`.
+All scripts and templates for analyzing images with the ObjectJ project [Coli-Inspector](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html) and the [MicrobeJ](https://www.microbej.com/) plugin in Fiji (ImageJ) are located in the folder `Analysis`.

 ### Modified Coli-Inspector script

-We have customized the script of the ObjectJ-based Coli-Inspector plugin (version 03f) to allow grouping of cells by image number and, consequently, by time frame.
-To use the customized plugin, open the file `Coli-Inspector-03f-KVmod.ojj` in Fiji (ImageJ).
-The changes made to the original script can be reviewed in the corresponding file `Coli-Inspector-03f-KVmod.txt`, where code modifications are annotated with the comment `Added by KV`.
+We have customized the embedded macros of the ObjectJ project Coli-Inspector (version 03f) to allow grouping of cells by image number and, consequently, by time frame.
+To use the customized embedded macros, open the file `Coli-Inspector-03f-KVmod.ojj` in Fiji (ImageJ).
+The changes made to the original embedded macros can be reviewed in the corresponding file `Coli-Inspector-03f-KVmod.txt`, where code modifications are annotated with the comment `Added by KV`.

-Please refer to the plugin's documentation for detailed instructions on its use.
+Please refer to the project's documentation for detailed instructions on its use.

 ### Templates for MicrobeJ